A Unified Framework for Lifted Training and Inversion Approaches: Distributed optimisation of neural networks

 \section{Distributed optimisation of neural networks}

 The immense computational and memory demands of training modern deep neural networks, driven by ever-increasing model and dataset sizes \cite{langer2020distributed, ben2019demystifying}, have made distributed optimisation an indispensable component of deep learning.
 A rich and diverse field of strategies has emerged to parallelise the training process across multiple computing devices.
-These strategies can be broadly categorised into two main philosophies: \begin{itemize} \item The first, and most common, is system-level parallelism, which focuses on distributing the computational workload of a standard training algorithm, typically \emph{stochastic gradient descent} (SGD).
+While some paradigms, such as federated learning, focus on training across siloed, private data on edge devices~\cite{li2020federated}, the strategies used in large-scale scientific computing can be broadly categorised into two main philosophies: \begin{itemize} \item The first, and most common, is system-level parallelism, which focuses on distributing the computational workload of a standard training algorithm, typically \emph{stochastic gradient descent} (SGD).
 This category includes well-established techniques such as ($i$) data parallelism, where the model is replicated and the data is partitioned~\cite{sergeev2018horovod, li2014scaling}; ($ii$) model parallelism, where the model itself is partitioned across devices, either between layers (pipeline parallelism)~\cite{huang2019gpipe, narayanan2019pipedream} or within layers (tensor parallelism)~\cite{shoeybi2019megatron}; and ($iii$) sophisticated hybrid approaches that partition model states, gradients, and optimiser states to enable training at unprecedented scales~\cite{rajbhandari2020zero}.
 These methods primarily address system-level bottlenecks of computation, memory, and communication, without altering the underlying mathematical formulation of the nested objective function. \item The second, alternative philosophy is algorithmic parallelism, which reformulates the optimisation problem itself to expose a parallel structure.
 Instead of optimising a single, deeply nested function, this approach transforms it into a relaxed problem over a set of simpler, decoupled functions that can be solved more easily in a distributed manner.
-In the following subsection, we will explore a prime example of this algorithmic approach---MAC-QP~\cite{carreira2014distributed}, and demonstrate how it provides a powerful mechanism for decoupling the complex dependencies inherent in deep network architectures and how it fits into the framework \cref{eq:loss}, for a wide range of network architectures as those presented in \Cref{sec:unified}. \end{itemize}
+In the following subsection, we will explore a prime example of this algorithmic approach---MAC-QP~\cite{carreira2014distributed}.
+Furthermore we demonstrate how it provides a powerful mechanism for decoupling the complex dependencies inherent in deep network architectures and how it fits into the framework \cref{eq:loss}, for a wide range of network architectures as those presented in \Cref{sec:unified}. \end{itemize}